Green-Software-Foundation/sci-guide/docs/E/index.md

 # Energy (E)

-### What are the different techniques that can be used for calculation of Energy ?
+### What are the different ways to  calculate energy?​

 Software systems cause emissions through the hardware that they operate on, both through the energy that the physical hardware consumes and the emissions associated with manufacturing the hardware.
-There are multiple techniques that can be used to calculate the energy values that physical hardware consumes while running the software appplication.
-Some of the techniques are listed below.
+There are multiple techniques that can be used to calculate the energy values that physical hardware consumes while running the software application.
+Some of these techniques are listed below:

 #### 1) [ API based techniques ](APIBased.md)
- Refers to the approach of integrating your software with APIs that provide the energy values at run time.
+ This is when you integrate your software with APIs that provide the energy values at run time.
 #### 2) [ Performance Engineering techniques ](PerformanceEngineeringBased.md)
- Refers to the approach of measuring run time heuristics like CPU utilization, Memory utilization etc and using these calculations for measurement of energy.
+ This is when you measure run time heuristics like CPU utilisation, memory utilisation, etc. and use these to calculate energy.
 #### 3) [ Tool based  ](Toolbased.md)
- Refers to the approach of integrating your software with tools running on the desktop or servers that provide energy values.
+ This is when you integrate your software with tools running on the desktop or servers that provide energy values.
 #### 4) [ Public Sources  ](PublicSources.md)
- Refers to the approach of getting reference value of energy of computing resources from public sources.
+ This is when you get energy reference values of computing resources from public sources.

-The above approaches cannot be applied when we need to calculate Energy associated with  Network infrastructure.
-For Network [ Click Here ](NetworkEnergy.md)
+You cannot use the above approaches when you need to calculate energy associated with network infrastructure.
+Refer to [this link](https://sci-data.greensoftware.foundation/E/NetworkEnergy) to find out how.